Dynamical Decoherence and Memory Effects in Green Fluorescent Proteins by Dielectric Relaxation: Main

 with the frequencies given by

 and the amplitudes by

-This form of the correlation function allows us to directly compare the single versus the double Debye models and identify the relevant time scales in the problem.
-We also note that the thermal fluctuations in the environment produce additional timescales in the system's dynamics, precisely at each of the Matsubara frequencies.
+This form of the correlation function makes it possible to perform a direct comparison between the single and the double Debye models and considerably simplifies the identification of the relevant time scales in the problem.
+We also note that the thermal fluctuations in the environment produce additional timescales in the system's dynamics, precisely at one over each of the Matsubara frequencies.
 Furthermore, the spectral density of the double Debye model has a super-Ohmic character for higher energies signalling that compared to the single Debye model, the system will interact stronger with electromagnetic modes located at higher frequencies in the electromagnetic spectrum.

-To fully resolve the dynamics of these models introduced, we need a non-Markovian, non-perturbative approach.
-This is because we expect the environment to provide non-negligible information feedback to the system, allowing for coherence extensions and thus not limited to the weak coupling regime.
-In order to explore this noon-perturbative and non-Markovian regime, we adopt the approach of the hierarchical equations of motion (HEOM).